run2bizdocs/docs-1/en-us/docs/citsmart-esp-8/additional-features/mobile-and-field-service/apps/citsmart-app-android.md

-It´s necessary to have a Deploy version 7.2.2.0 (or later) of CITSmart Enterprise Mobile and also configure the server server to use the mobile application CITSmart Enterprise Mobile (see knowledge: Server Setup Guide for using CITSmart ITSM Enterprise mobile application (iOS and Android))
+It´s necessary to have a Deploy version 7.2.2.0 (or later) of CITSmart Enterprise Mobile and also configure the server server to use the mobile application CITSmart Enterprise Mobile (see Related).

 Installing and configuring the app on the mobile (smartphone)
 -------------------------------------------------------------